Azure-Samples/Speech-Service-Actions-Template/documentation/3-improve-the-model.md

 audio.wav	SOME UPDATE Once the test is complete, indicated by the status change to Succeeded, you'll find a WER number for both models included in your test.
 Click on the test name to view the testing detail page.
 This detail page lists all the utterances in your dataset, indicating the recognition results of the two models alongside the transcription from the submitted dataset.
 To help inspect the side-by-side comparison, you can toggle various error types including insertion, deletion, and substitution.
 By listening to the audio and comparing recognition results in each column, which shows the human-labeled transcription and the results for two speech-to-text models, you can decide which model meets your needs and where additional training and improvements are required.
 ```

-After you have made your changes, zip the files up again and replace the original `testing/audio-and-trans.zip`.
+After you have made your changes, zip the files up again and replace the original `audio-and-trans.zip` in the `testing` folder in this repo.
 Add and commit the changes:

 ```bash
 git add .